Marje3PSUT/strapi-plugin-audit-log-marje3/README.md

 #### Content-Type Creation

-A new content-type named `logs` is created using the `strapi generate` command, with the following components:
+A new content-type named `log` is created using the `strapi generate` command, with the following components:

 - Route: defines a route to fetch logs according to permissions
 - Controller: handles queries and redirects